KarlsruheMIS/red2pack/red2pack/README.md

 }
 ```

-If you use `red2pack_branch_and_reduce`, please also cite the following work because we solve the MIS problem using the weighted branch-and-reduce solver from KaMIS:
+If you use `red2pack_branch_and_reduce`, please also cite the following work as we solve the MIS problem using the weighted branch-and-reduce solver from KaMIS:
 ```text
 @inproceedings{DBLP:conf/alenex/Lamm0SWZ19,
 author    = {Sebastian Lamm and